bitrise-io/devcenter/_articles/en/reviews/signing-up-with-saml-sso.md

    You are directed to the Initiate **Single Sign-On** page.

    ![](/img/saml-sso-sign-up.jpg)
-3. Provide the Bitrise Organization name and click **Continue with SSO** so that Bitrise can direct you to the right Organization's login page.
+3. Provide the **Bitrise Organization's Name** and click **Continue with SSO** so that Bitrise can direct you to the right Organization's login page.
+You will be directed to
 4. Check your Email and Username on the **Almost there** page.The page displays the Organization you're signing up with.

    ![](/img/signup-saml-almost-there-1.jpg)

-   If the Organization doesn't exist, Bitrise will throw an error message.
 5. Click **Finish Sign Up**.
 6. Check your mailbox associated with your sign up credentials and follow the instructions sent by letsconnect@bitrise.io
 7. You're directed to the **Help us help you** page where you can share some more details with us or add those later.